 Internal recruiting is the process of hiring someone from your existing workforce for a new or vacant position.
 An internal hiring process works – or should work – much as it does for external candidates.
-The real difference is that the organization looks inward for existing talent, rather than seeking new talent elsewhere.
+The real difference is that the organisation looks inward for existing talent, rather than seeking new talent elsewhere.

 Sourcing internally can save a lot of time and money, especially if the role you’re filling is difficult to find external candidates for.
 Internal hires are already part of your team, so finding them doesn’t require tapping into your recruitment marketing budget.

-Internal candidates may also express interest in a new role your organization is creating but isn’t ready to advertise just yet.
+Internal candidates may also express interest in a new role your organisation is creating but isn’t ready to advertise just yet.
 Sharing new roles with your workforce first creates an opportunity to source early.
 You may even find candidates with related experience who can help shape the role, always an indicator of success.

 Worried about losing a high performer?
 Sometimes people feel they’re no longer being challenged and are ready to try new things.
-Internal recruiting creates an opportunity to keep their knowledge and expertise within the organization, rather than losing it completely (perhaps to a competitor).
+Internal recruiting creates an opportunity to keep their knowledge and expertise within the organisation, rather than losing it completely (perhaps to a competitor).

 Internal recruiting also means the employee being recruited can bring their insider’s knowledge with them.
 There may be fewer barriers to getting that employee into a productive posture as they are already familiar with the business.
 It can also reduce the time a position remains unfilled, as internal hires can be vetted much faster.